Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

-where $\nu$ factors through {${\rm G}_{\fc, n}$}.
+where $\nu$ factors through {${\rm G}_{\fc, n}$} {(cf.~\S\ref{ss:lp})} .
 The generality of the work of Cai--Shu--Tian \cite{CST} is essential in our study since $D_{K/F}$ divides the conductor of $\pi_\lambda$ and $B$ is ramified at primes dividing $D_{K/F}$.

-We study $\ell$-indivisibility of the toric periods $P_{f_{\lambda}}(\nu)$ via Fourier analysis and equidistribution of images of special points $x_{\fc,n}(a)$ in a self-product of the Shimura set $X_U$, an idea originally due to Vatsal \cite{Vatsal:nonvanishing}.
+We study $\ell$-indivisibility of the toric periods $P_{f_{\lambda}}(\nu)$ via automorphic representation theory, Fourier analysis on the ring class groups ${\rm G}_{\fc,n}$ and equidistribution of images of special points $x_{\fc,n}(a)$ in a self-product of the Shimura set $X_U$.
 The equidistribution is a consequence of Ratner's seminal ergodicity of unipotent flows ~\cite{Ra}.
-In light of our refined Fourier analysis on the ring class groups $G_{\fc,n}$ (see more below), it thus suffices to show that $f_{\lambda} \mod{\ell}$ is non-Eisenstein on specific components of $X_U$.
-The non-Eisenstein arguments in the work of Vatsal \cite{Vatsal:nonvanishing} and Cornut--Vatsal \cite{Vatsal_Cornut:London} do not apply\footnote{Note that Cornut--Vatsal \cite{Vatsal_Cornut:London} is a generalization of Vatsal's work over totally real fields and essentially excludes the CM case, referred to as exceptional therein.} to the CM setting.
+The relevance of equidisitribution to mod $\ell$ non-vanishing is an insight of Vatsal \cite{Vatsal:nonvanishing}. {His strategy was generalised to totally real fields by Cornut--Vatsal \cite{Vatsal_Cornut:London}.
+However, their results essentially excludes the CM case, referred to as exceptional therein.} To approach the CM case, we refine the strategy by considering toric periods over Galois orbits and by employing {automorphic} representation theory peculiar to the CM case (see more below).
+It then suffices to show that $f_{\lambda} \mod{\ell}$ is non-Eisenstein on specific components of $X_U$, which encode the $\varepsilon$-factor {$\varepsilon(\lambda)$}.
+The non-Eisenstein arguments in the work of Vatsal \cite{Vatsal:nonvanishing} and Cornut--Vatsal \cite{Vatsal_Cornut:London} do not apply to our CM setting.